Psyche (band)

-Psyche are a Canadian dark synthpop band, now based in Germany.
+Psyche are a Canadian dark synth-pop band, now based in Germany.
 They are centered on singer Darrin Huss, who has been the only constant member, with various line-ups including his brother Stephen Huss, later followed by David Kristian, Per-Anders Kurenbach, and Remi Szyszka, all recording albums with Darrin under the name Psyche.

 History

 Formation

 Psyche was formed by brothers Darrin and Stephen Huss in Edmonton, Alberta, named after the B-Side of Killing Joke's Wardance single as well as being chosen for the meaning of the word.
 The band's debut performance was on December 13, 1982, with Dwayne Goettel on additional keyboards.

 During this period, Psyche performed bizarre live shows wherein Darrin performed nude (except for being covered in shaving cream) while talk-singing and shouting over the music.
 The performance idea was prompted by pictures seen of Fad Gadget in British Music magazines.

 While demos were recorded during the collaboration with Dwayne Goettel, no albums were released until 1985's Insomnia Theatre, after Goettel's departure.